hfinkel/lfort/docs/UsersManual.rst

 .. option:: -fno-crash-diagnostics

-  Disable auto-generation of preprocessed source files during a clang crash.
+  Disable auto-generation of preprocessed source files during a lfort crash.

 The -fno-crash-diagnostics flag can be helpful for speeding the process of generating a delta reduced test case.